From popular tourist attractions to lesser-known areas, Dolores shares destinations in Maryland as well as regional day

-From popular tourist attractions to lesser-known areas, Dolores shares destinations in Maryland as well as regional day**

->

-> - The Ark and the Dove were the two ships that brought the first European settlers under Leonard Calvert to Maryland.
+- The Ark and the Dove were the two ships that brought the first European settlers under Leonard Calvert to Maryland.
 One of the passengers, Thomas Allen, was reported as shot and killed at Point Lookout.

-> - In July of 1864, the USS Tulip, exploded off the coast of Point Lookout.
+- In July of 1864, the USS Tulip, exploded off the coast of Point Lookout.
 Despite problems with a damaged boiler, Captain William Smith gave the order to increase steam pressure.
 The boiler blew up causing the subsequent sinking of the ship.
 Forty-seven souls were lost that day.
-Ten lived, though 2 later died of injuries incurred at the time of the explosion and shipwreck.
+Ten lived, though two later died of injuries incurred at the time of the explosion and shipwreck.
 Eight mangled corpses washed up on the shore of Point Lookout.

-> - In 1878, a hurricane, known as the Gale of '78, ripped the salon deck off a cargo and passenger ship named the Express.
+- In 1878, a hurricane, known as the Gale of '78, ripped the salon deck off a cargo and passenger ship named the Express.
 Waves rolled the ship just north of Point Lookout and 16 people were lost.
 The Second Mate, Joseph (or James) Heaney has knocked at the door of the lighthouse during storms.
 He sometimes appears on the beach in a sodden uniform before major storms.

-> Visit Point Lookout, Maryland
+Visit Point Lookout, Maryland